What makes wholesale microgreens a sustainable business model? Good question!

 Now, let’s look at some examples of successful wholesale microgreens businesses.

 One example of a successful wholesale microgreens business is Koppert Cress, a Dutch company that specializes in microgreens, edible flowers, and other specialty products.
-They have built relationships with some of the world's top chefs and restaurants, and their products are now available in over 60 countries.
+They have built relationships with some of the world's top chefs and restaurants, and their food systems and products are now available in over 60 countries.

 Is the Microgreens Market Saturated?